 KEEP YOUR PLUMBING FLOWING THROUGH THE HOLIDAY RUSH

-Christmas isn’t the only day notorious for plumbing problems — the entire holiday season can push some household plumbing systems to their limit, both from the surge in kitchen activity and the increased bathroom traffic from gatherings and overnight guests.
-But if you observe a few best practices and perform some light maintenance, you can keep your kitchen and bathroom in prime plumbing condition for the holidays.
+Christmas isn’t the only day notorious for plumbing problems.
+The entire holiday season can push some household plumbing systems to their limit.
+Excessive use in kitchen activity.
+Increased bathroom traffic from gatherings and overnight guests in Kelowna.
+But if you observe a few best practices and perform some light maintenance, you can keep your water services in prime plumbing condition for the holidays in Kelowna.

 Disposals Aren’t for Everything

-Used properly, your garbage disposal can save you from some of the messiest kitchen tasks.
-It’s ideal for disposing of leftovers that are too liquid or smelly for the trash can, and it can make quick work of a whole spectrum of kitchen scraps.
-But even top-of-the-line disposals can struggle with some substances, and knowing what to avoid is key.
+Used properly in West Kelowna, your garbage disposal can save you from some of the messiest kitchen tasks.
+It’s ideal for disposing of leftovers that are too liquid or smelly for the trash can.
+It can make quick work of a whole spectrum of kitchen scraps.
+But even top-of-the-line disposals can struggle with some substances.Knowing what to avoid is key.
+Kitchen sink clogs can derail any holiday.

 This kitchen waste belongs in the trash, never the disposal: